theamazingnoob-py/noobabot/README.md

 # noobabot
 ## What is noobabot?
-Noobabot is lunar bot, but limited.
-It is made in python!
+Noobabot is a program that can do things in roblox.
+It is like a a executor, but you only have one script and it isnt really doing any injecting...

 ## How long did this took you?
 Like 2 hours.